AlbertoV5/DxTracker-Reaper/README.md

 You can use Speaker Samples from different audio sources, as long as you don't move the file location around, and if you do, just re-run the DxTracker action to read the new location.

-I'm open to suggestions btw.
+Feel free to reach out.